 I therefore spent about four months traveling all over Nicaragua, getting my tan on, enjoying entire beaches and hotels to myself, and even having fun at the carnival in Bluefields on the Caribbean side of the country.

 What I found at the time was that the San Juan Del Sur Real Estate Market was very affordable.
-Now that I am back after a few years, I see substantial infrastructure development and a fast-growing expat community.
+Now that I am back in 2024, I see substantial infrastructure development and a fast-growing expat community.

 Table of Contents